QuantEcon/lecture-python.myst/lectures/newton_method.md

                  tol=1e-7).block_until_ready()
 ```

-We can see Newton's method steps towards a more accurate solution.
+We can see it steps towards a more accurate solution.

 ```{solution-end}
 ```